 The CX_GU data type is used to carry identifiers.
 The GU profile requires that assigning authorities accompany all identifiers and that all identifiers carry an identifier type.
 This method allows the exchange of universally unique identifiers for the associated object across organizational and enterprise boundaries, enabling broad interoperability.

 Although the Identifier Type Code component is required in this implementation guide, it is not a part of the actual identifier.
 Rather, it is metadata about the identifier.
 The ID Number and Assigning Authority component, together, constitute the actual identifier.
 The Assigning Authority represents the identifier’s name space, e.g., Healthy Hospital Medical Record Numbers, or Healthy Hospital Order Numbers.
 Consequently, the Identifier Type Code is technically not necessary.
 However, due to various naming practices, organizational mergers, and other challenges, it is not always clear through the Assigning Authority OID what identifier type is being indicated by the identifier name space (note that it is highly recommended that this detail be associated with the OID in the registry metadata about the OID).
-Therefore, to maintain forward compatibility with V3, while recognizing the current practical challenges with understanding the identifier type/namespace at hand, we opted to keep the Identifier Type Code component as required.
+Therefore, to maintain forward compatibility with V3, while recognizing the current practical challenges with understanding the identifier type/namespace at hand, this guide opted to keep the Identifier Type Code component as required.

 CX_NG – Extended Composite ID with Check Digit (Non-Globally Unique)